Agsikap3D/Voron-0.2-Mods/V0.2 Frame Braces with Magnets/README.md

 ```
 4 pcs - M3x8 Bolts BHCS
 4 pcs - M3 Nuts
-2 pcs - Ø6mm x 3mm Magnets N52 (Can use lower rating, but it will be a weaker magnet)
+2 pcs - Ø6mm x 3mm Neodymium Magnets N52 (Can use lower rating, but it will be a weaker magnet)
 2 pcs - Printed Parts:
         1 - LH Brace
         1 - RH Brace